-- Modular OSR in LLVM: We have designed and implemented OSR for LLVM.
-Our approach provides a clean API for JIT compiler writers using LLVM and clean implementation of that API, which integrates seamlessly with the standard LLVM distribution and that should be useful for a wide variety of applications of OSR. - Integrating OSR with inlining in LLVM: We show how we handle the case where the LLVM inliner inlines a function that contains OSR points. - Using OSR in McJIT for selective dynamic inlining: In order to demonstrate the effectiveness of our OSR module, we have implemented an OSR-based dynamic inliner that will inline function calls within dynamically hot loop bodies.
-This has been completely implemented in McVM/McJIT. - Experimental measurements of overheads/benefits: We have performed a variety of measurements on a set of 16 MATLAB benchmarks.
+Modular OSR in LLVM: We have designed and implemented OSR for LLVM.
+Our approach provides a clean API for JIT compiler writers using LLVM and clean implementation of that API, which integrates seamlessly with the standard LLVM distribution and that should be useful for a wide variety of applications of OSR.

+Integrating OSR with inlining in LLVM: We show how we handle the case where the LLVM inliner inlines a function that contains OSR points.

+Using OSR in McJIT for selective dynamic inlining: In order to demonstrate the effectiveness of our OSR module, we have implemented an OSR-based dynamic inliner that will inline function calls within dynamically hot loop bodies.
+This has been completely implemented in McVM/McJIT.

+Experimental measurements of overheads/benefits: We have performed a variety of measurements on a set of 16 MATLAB benchmarks.
 We have measured the overheads of OSRs and selective dynamic inlining.
 This shows that the overheads are usually acceptable and that dynamic inlining can result in performance improvements.

 The rest of the paper is organized as follows.
-In Section 2, we outline the application programming interface (API) and demonstrate the usage our OSR module, from a JIT compiler writer's point of view.
-In Section 3, we describe the implementation of our API and the integration of inlining.
-In Section 4, we present a case study of using the OSR support to implement a selective and dynamic inlining of function calls in long-running loops in the McJIT compiler for MATLAB.
-Section 5 reviews some related work upon which we are building.
-We conclude the paper and highlight some future work in Section 6.
+In Section 2, we classify OSR techniques according to their runtime transition capabilities.
+In Section 3, we outline the application programming interface (API) and demonstrate the usage our OSR module, from a JIT compiler writer's point of view.
+In Section 4, we describe the implementation of our API and the integration of inlining.
+In Section 5, we present a case study of using the OSR support to implement a selective and dynamic inlining of function calls in long-running loops in the McVM JIT compiler for MATLAB.
+Section 6 reviews some related work upon which we are building.
+We conclude the paper and highlight some future work in Section 7.